Skip to content

 What this tool does

 This calculator models the financial outcome of an ERP system investment by comparing total implementation and operational costs against the annual savings generated through improved efficiency and reduced errors.
 It computes two key outputs: the return on investment percentage across your chosen timeframe, and the payback period—showing how many years until cumulative savings offset the initial outlay.
-The result depends most heavily on your annual savings figures relative to the total cost; even modest year-on-year improvements compound significantly over a multi-year period.
+The result depends most heavily on your annual savings figures relative to the total cost; even modest year-on-year savings add up significantly over a multi-year period.
 A common scenario involves a mid-sized business evaluating whether a platform upgrade pays for itself within three to five years.
 The calculator assumes savings remain consistent annually and does not account for software upgrades, staff retraining, or changes in business operations over time.
 Results are for illustrative purposes only.

 Enter Values